Trans Land 2!

 What about wildfire smoke? :(

-Unfortunately, it's a real possibility.
+It's a little early for wildfire season, but climate change makes things uncertain so it's a possibility.
 We don't know at this time.
-We know it may make Trans Land inaccessible for some folks.Most of Trans Land is outdoors, except the cabins, bathroom, and cafeteria, so there will be limited spots to avoid wildfire smoke if it's there.
+We know it may make Trans Land inaccessible for some folks.Based on history, there won't be a burn ban at this time so we can make campfires, but again due to climate change this is becoming more possible -- we'll let you know.Most of Trans Land is outdoors, except the cabins, bathroom, and cafeteria, so there will be limited spots to avoid wildfire smoke if it's there.
 Keeping our few indoor areas very-well-air-purified is honestly probably unrealistic, unfortunately, even for our sleeping areas -- but we'll do what we can.
-Masks will probably be the strongest protection.We do find that natural areas around forests do have a natural filtering effect for the smoke, but it's just unknown how well that might help at Trans Land.We'll probably keep Trans Land going even if there's wildfire smoke.
+Masks will probably be the strongest protection.We will have box fans with filters in the indoor areas (but there is only so much these can do).We do find that natural areas around forests do have a natural filtering effect for the smoke, but it's just unknown how well that might help at Trans Land.We'll probably keep Trans Land going even if there's wildfire smoke.
 We'll keep in touch with accepted folks with any changes.
 It's of course OK to drop out for safety.

 Can my dog (or other nonhuman animal friend) come?